vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 l66 LOKAMANYA TILAK

-position accepted at Calcutta and of permanentlj?? shutting out the ' Extremists ' from all future sessions- of the Congress.
+position accepted at Calcutta and of permanentlj?? shutting out the ' Extremists ' from all future sessions###of the Congress.
 The Indu Prakash and the Indian:
 Social Reformer clearly hinted this purpose and the whole conduct of the Moderate leaders all over India in the eventful months of 1907 clearly strengthens this belief.
-It was the duty of the Moderates and especial- ly that of the Hon.
+It was the duty of the Moderates and especial###ly that of the Hon.
 Mr. Gokhale who was entrusted with the work of drafting the resolutions to publicly declare if this belief was incorrect and unfounded.*
 A list of the headings of the subjects likely to be